 There is a designated Quality Improvement Organization for serving Medicare beneficiaries in each state.
+Here is a list of the Quality Improvement Organizations in each state we serve:

-For Oregon, the Quality Improvement Organization is called KEPRO.
+- For Oregon, the Quality Improvement Organization is called KEPRO. - For Washington, the Quality Improvement Organization is called KEPRO.